Research in the Lincoln School of Creative Arts

-Lincoln School of Fine and Performing Arts has a thriving research culture, organised around its core areas of expertise in contemporary theatre-making, musical theatre, practice as research, post-conflict reconciliation, and intercultural performance.
+Lincoln School of Creative Arts has a thriving research culture, organised around its core areas of expertise in contemporary theatre-making, musical theatre, practice as research, post-conflict reconciliation, and intercultural performance.

 Alongside the independent research of individual colleagues, we encourage collaborative, interdisciplinary and public-facing research initiatives.
 We work extensively with communities both locally and globally, and alongside our archival, ethnographic, and critical research work, our projects encompass the creative energy of our school’s practical profile through performances and exhibitions.